GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 <br>

 ## How Does This Work?
 The Trust Store Management Script (TSMS) will help you easily select and bundle CA certificates for all known PIV/CAC issuers.
-By default, the script will produce a .p7b (Windows) or .mobileconfig Apple Configuration Profile (macOS) containing all PIV issuer CA certificates.
-You can use the included configuration file (targets.json) to exclude specific CA certificates from being included in the output file.
+The script outputs the bundled certificates to a .p7b (Windows) or .mobileconfig Apple Configuration Profile (macOS) file.
+To exclude specific certificates from the output, you can [change the **INSTALL** settings](#run-the-script) in the **targets.json** configuration file.

 The script package contains three artifacts:

 **1. targets.json**
-* This is a JavaScript Object Notation (JSON) formatted configuration file.
-Eligible CAs for installation are presented in this file, along with several attributes (e.g., subject, issuer, validity dates, serial number, etc.).
-Any entry with an install status of "TRUE" will be bundled in the output file.
+* This JavaScript Object Notation (JSON)-formatted configuration file lists all eligible CA certificates, along with limited attribute sets (e.g., subject, issuer, validity dates, serial number, install, etc.).

+* All CA certificates with an **INSTALL** attribute status of **TRUE** will be bundled into the output file.

+* To exclude a certificate from the output file, set its **INSTALL** status to **FALSE.**

 <p align="center">
 <b>